BIKASH1002/BIKASH1002/README.md

 - AI Engineering
 - Backend Development

-If you’re working on something exciting or hiring, let’s connect!
+If you are working on something exciting or hiring, let’s connect!